smalldirtybird/psychology_site_bot/README.md

 # Psy-help info bot

 ## How it works:
-The bot talks about the course of psychological assistance, available at [Anatomy of emotions site](https://kochet-psy.ru/anatomy_of_emotions).
+This [Telegram-bot](https://t.me/LetsTestPsyBot) talks about the course of psychological assistance, available at [Anatomy of emotions site](https://kochet-psy.ru/anatomy_of_emotions).

 ## How to prepare:
 1. Install Python 3.9.13.
 You can get it from [official website](https://www.python.org/).